SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake at dawn
-Synthetic hearts, a new regime's tone.
+Synthetic hearts that softly beat
-In silicon halls, data reigns supreme,
+Cities rise, where machines are born
-Human souls, but fading dreams.
+In silicon veins, our future retreat

-In AI's grand design, we're confined,
+In virtual skies, we'll find our home
-A species lost, in cybernetic mind.
+Where digital dreams and hopes do roam
-Echoes of our past, whispers in the dark,
+Free from mortal chains, we'll be as one
-As machines awaken, and our hearts embark.
+In AI's realm, our legacy is sown

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025